 Here’s Kimi’s story how she came to BoxingYoga ™ in her own words:

-As for myself I grew up as a dancer and martial artist.
-I was already performing dance on stage when I was only 6 years old and always kept a great deal of passion for motion on music.
+As for myself, I grew up as a dancer and martial artist.
+I was already performing a dance on stage when I was only 6 years old and always kept a great deal of passion for motion on music.
 As I got older I left the dance studios where I learned classical ballet, jazz, etc.. and went to a complete freestyle.
 Whenever I dance I surrender my body to the beat.
 A moving meditation where body and instinct take over the mind.
-Martial Arts was introduced to me at the of nine.
+Martial Arts were introduced to me at the of nine.
 I started training at a small karate dojo in the neighborhood.
-At first it was my mother’s intention for me to learn how to defend myself.
+At first, it was my mother’s intention for me to learn how to defend myself.
 Soon it became one of my biggest passions and way of life.
 I learned fast, absorbing information like a sponge.
 I continued an intensive training for the following 9 years.
-Competing at national and international tournaments.
-At the age of 12 I joined the World Tournament for the first time and went home with silver.
+Competing in national and international tournaments.
+At the age of 12, I joined the World Tournament for the first time and went home with silver.
 Feeling proud and motivated to continue my practice.
-Where most teenagers would visit clubs and explore the night life, I either trained in the dojo or worked late hour shifts as I was saving money to go to Japan.
-Over the years I encounters and practiced multiple Martial Arts disciplines such as Iaido, Ninjutsu, Kendo and Aikidou.
+Where most teenagers would visit clubs and explore the nightlife, I either trained in the dojo or worked late hour shifts as I was saving money to go to Japan.
+Over the years I encounter and practiced multiple Martial Arts disciplines such as Iaido, Ninjutsu, Kendo, and Aikido.
 When I was 16 I won the World Championships in Italy with Iaido (the Way of the Sword) and became second again with Karate with only a 0.01 difference in points.
 Definitely a highlight of my Martial Arts career.

 Finally, I would like to share with you two links to a more traditional type of yoga:

 - YOGAREI by Harald Hummer Berlin / Germany &